Nicky Mather swims Loch Lomond, and how I supported her

 Nicky’s Story

-“On Tuesday 10 August I fulfilled a dream to swim the full length of Loch Lomond non-wet suited escorted by the excellent https://inchbaggers.com.
-I completed the 21.6 miles in 16 hours and 27 minutes, entering at 5.10 am and crawling out (literally!) at 9.37 pm.
+“On Tuesday, August 10, I fulfilled a dream to swim the full length of Loch Lomond non-wet-suited, escorted by the excellent https://inchbaggers.com.
+I completed the 21.6 miles in 16 hours and 27 minutes, entering at 5.10 a.m. and crawling out (literally!) at 9.37 p.m.

 This is my account of the adventure: